 Deciding whether or not to combine finances with your partner is a huge decision.
 There are so many factors that go into making this decision… does one of you make substantially more money than the other?
 Does one of you have substantially more debt than the other?
-In a blended family, just the thought of child support (and sometimes even alimony) is enough of a reason for a future stepmom to say NO WAY to a joint bank account.
+In a blended family, just the thought of child support (and sometimes even alimony) is enough of a reason for a future stepmom to say NO WAY to combining finances as a stepfamily.

 This topic comes up all the time in our closed Facebook community for stepmoms.
 Stepmoms want to know what the norm is.
 They want validation that their gut feelings on combining versus not combining are valid.
 Most of all, they want to know how or if their money will impact child support or the custody agreement.